Your Newborn Checklist - Comfort

 sensitive skin.

-Because you will use it near baby when she sleeps, you will
+Because you'll use it near baby when she sleeps, you will

 want it to be a cool mist one that is as quiet as possible, such as the